Summary

 Example configuration file:

-Once the Duo platform and the local proxy service has been configured then the Cisco VPN itself needs to be enabled to authenticate via the RADIUS service.
+Once the Duo platform and the local proxy service has been configured, the Cisco VPN itself needs to be enabled to authenticate via the RADIUS service.

-Whilst we are focusing on Cisco this process should be fairly standard across all VPN solutions as we are using a well defined networking solution in RADIUS.
+While this article focuses on Cisco, this process should be fairly standard across most VPN solutions, as as this uses a well defined networking solution in RADIUS.

 -